HiRISEAI/hiriseai.github.io/_pages/about.md

 Many images we are using on this website are HiRISE images of Martian landscapes.
 We download the jpg images from the [HiRISE website](https://www.uahirise.org/){:target="_blank"} and split every one of them into a 512x512 px squares.
 All the image file names are kept the same as on the HiRISE website.

-This website is written in Markdown in order to honor a noted contributor to Markdown, Aaron Swartz, who was alson one of the early architects of Creative Commons and a developer of the Internet Archives' Open Library.
+This website is written in Markdown in order to honor a noted contributor to Markdown, Aaron Swartz, who was also one of the early architects of Creative Commons and a developer of the Internet Archives' Open Library.

 **Our Supporters**: